pablobiedma/Bumble-Auto-Swipe-2020/README.md

 ```

-## If you found it useful, a donation would be extremely appreciated :)
+## To help me update this repo, a donation would be extremely appreciated :)